 How to make Basil Port Wine Vinaigrette in pictures:

 Use a good quality pinot noir and port.
-Because often times I don’t like to open a whole bottle of wine, I will use my Coravin to pull out exactly what I need without opening the bottle.
+Because often times I don’t like to open a whole bottle of wine, I will use my Coravin (paid link) to pull out exactly what I need without opening the bottle.

 This particular pinot noir comes from Joyce Winery.
 I belong to Sovino, my favorite boutique wine shop in Monterey, California and they send it to me.
 The Whidbey Washington port I buy from Chateau Ste Michelle, also another favorite of mine and down the street from me.

 Add the port and pinot noir.
 Bring mixture to a boil and reduce it down to 3/4 of a cup.
 Allow mixture to cool slightly.

 To a small bowl or container (I use the one that came with my immersion blender (paid link)), add balsamic vinegar and honey.

 Add port mixture and blend.
 Add basil.
 Slowly add oil and mix in slightly.
 Add salt and pepper to taste.

 Serve over Summer Melon Caprese Salad or any other salad.

 - olive oil spray